Off Campus Courses (Non PAUSD)

 There are two options for obtaining an unofficial transcript:

-- One: You now have access to an unofficial transcript through Infinite Campus.
+- You now have access to an unofficial transcript through Infinite Campus (under "Documents").
 If you need assistance, please contact your School Counselor during the school year.

 I need to obtain an official transcript.
 How do I do that?